IBM/wmla-assets/dli-learning-path/accelerate-ml-with-gpu/README.md

 2. Create custom conda environments, refer to the steps below.

-3. enlarge the wmla working pod's memory, refer to the steps below.
+3. Enlarge the wmla working pod's memory, refer to the steps below.